Scripter17/TIBASIC-formulas/README.md

 As of now, this is just an archive of my borderline-cheating shenanigans.
 Everything in here is released under the ["Don't Be a Dick"](https://dbad-license.org) public license.
 Have fun.

-***

-#### Note: Every program, when done calculating, will have the result put into the `Ans` variable.
-This is to avoid overwriting anything.<br/>***However***, inputted variables *are* overwritten.
-So if you input 5 for ΔT, then T will be set to 5.
+## About all of the programs

+- When you open the program, the menu options with formulas will be formatted like so: `[SOLVE FOR] (GIVEN [VARS])`.
+For example: `ΔT (V1 ΔT ΔD)`
+- Note: The result of every calculation is put into `Ans`.
+If there's more than one answer, it'll be a list.
+Otherwise it'll be a number (Either real or complex depending on the inputs).
-#### Note 2: There is a non-zero chance that some of the formulas in these programs are incorrect.
-I take no responsibility for points lost on tests from using these programs.
-Nor do I take responsibility if your teacher catches you using these and counts it as cheating.
+- There is a non-zero chance that some of these formulas are wrong.
+I take no responsibility for lost points caused by you using these programs on a test.
+Furthermore, I take no responsibility if your teacher catches you using these and counts it as cheating.

-***
+### Acknowledgements/thanks

+Thank you to Spencer Putt, Chris Shappell, and James Montelongo for making [Wabbit EMU](http://wabbitemu.org/) which let me test the programs on my laptop instead of having to transfer it over to my calculator.
+A big thank you to Shaun McFall for creating [TokenIDE](https://www.ticalc.org/archives/files/fileinfo/433/43315.html), allowing me to create the programs on my laptop instead of using the TI-84 keypad.
+And finally, thank you to [James Taylor](https://github.com/jbt) for creating  [the only good markdown editor I know of](https://jbt.github.io/markdown-editor/).

+This wouldn't be *nearly* as easy without any of you awesome people!

 ## PHYS.8xp

 Calculator for velocities, acceleration, etc..

 ### Variables
+- V1 (V)=Start velocity
+- V2 (V^[When both V1 and V2 are used, V2 is set to W])=End velocity
+- &Delta;T (T)=Change in time
-- &Delta;D=Change in distance/height above ground
+- &Delta;D (D)=Change in distance/height above ground
-- &Delta;T=Change in time
-- V1=Start velocity
-- V2=End velocity
-- A=Acceleration
+- A (A)=Acceleration

 ### Formulas

-- Calculate &Delta;T, &Delta;T, A, V1, and V2 given the others.
+- Calculate &Delta;T, &Delta;T, A, and V1 given the others.
 (Ex: &Delta;T given V1, &Delta;D, and D)
+- Calculate &Delta;T, &Delta;T, A, and V2 given the others.
+(Ex: &Delta;T given V2, &Delta;D, and D)
+- Calculate V1 given V2, &Delta;T, and A
+- Calculate V2 given V1, &Delta;T, and A
 - Calculate the maximum height of an object given V1, &Delta;d, and A

 ## SEQ.8xp